thpts/draft-peterson-dot-dhcp/draft-peterson-dot-dhcp.md

 Type:
  : TODO (one octet)

-Length:
+Len:
  : 8-bit unsigned integer representing the entire length of all fields, in units of 8 bytes.
-The minimum value is 3 if one DNS server is contained in the option.
+The minimum value is 0, and 3 if one DNS server is contained in the option.
 Every additional DNS server increases the length by 2.
 This field is used by the receiver to determine the number of DNS server addresses in the option.
+Where the value is set to 0, The IPv6 Router MUST transmit a Recursive DNS Server Option {{RFC8106}}, which the client will infer as all hosts provided in that option as capable of answering queries with DoT.

 DNS Servers:
  : One or more IPv6 addresses of DNS servers.
-The number of addresses is determined by the Length field.
+When the Len value is not 0, the number of addresses is determined by the Length field.
 That is, the number of addresses is equal to (Length - 1) / 2.
+If the Len value is 0 this field MUST not be set.

 # Security Considerations